harpone/keyword_cluster/README.md

 * then `create_vocabulary.py` will dump the vocabulary and label dictionary as json files to project root
 * then `train_classifier.py`
-* then run `build_embedding_lookup.py`, which will include the embeddin vectors in the dataset (NOT DONE YET)
+* then run `build_embedding_lookup.py`, which will include the embedding vectors in the dataset (NOT DONE YET)
 * then run `find_similar.py` to find top-n most similar posts (NOT DONE YET)